Harry-Lees/PyPressure/README.md

 Pressure(pa=37921.165, psi=5.5, bar=0.379)
 ```

-For more examples please see the examples folder
+For more examples please see the examples folder.

 ## Supported Units